wazuh/wazuh-documentation/source/user-manual/api/rbac/auth_context.rst

 Authorization context login method
 ----------------------------------

 With this method, telling the system what permissions to have is possible.
 This method of authentication is used in order to get the permissions in a dynamic way.
 This allows any authorized user to get any permission.
 To do this, a properly formalization of the authorization context is needed.
 In this case the user-roles relations are not taken in consideration.
-In order to use this method of authentication, a user allowed to use authorization context is needed (how to create a user allowed to use authorization context information ref:`here <api_rbac_user>`).
+In order to use this method of authentication, a user allowed to use authorization context is needed (how to create a user allowed to use authorization context information :ref:`here <api_rbac_user>`).
 After that, having created rules, an authorization context with all the information wanted must be sent, this will be checked against the rules and finally the permissions associated with them will be granted:

 .. code-block:: console
         :class: output